crossplane/docs/content/master/concepts/providers.md

 ### Runtime configuration

 {{<hint "important" >}}
-Deployment runtime configs are a beta feature.
-It is on by default and could be disabled by passing `--enable-deployment-runtime-configs=false` to the Crossplane deployment.
+`DeploymentRuntimeConfigs` is a beta feature.

+It's on by default, and you could disable it by passing `--enable-deployment-runtime-configs=false` to the Crossplane deployment.
 {{< /hint >}}

-Runtime configuration is a generalized mechanism for configuring runtime for Crossplane packages with a runtime, e.g. `Providers` and `Functions`.
+Runtime configuration is a generalized mechanism for configuring runtime for Crossplane packages with a runtime, namely `Providers` and `Functions`.
 It replaces the deprecated `ControllerConfig` type and is available in v1.14+.

-With its default configuration, Crossplane uses Kubernetes Deployments to deploy runtimes for packages, more specifically, a controller for a `Provider` or a gRPC server for a `Function`.
-It is possible to configure the runtime manifest by applying a `DeploymentRuntimeConfig` and referencing it in the `Provider` or `Function` object.
+With its default configuration, Crossplane uses Kubernetes Deployments to deploy runtime for packages, more specifically, a controller for a `Provider` or a gRPC server for a `Function`.
+It's possible to configure the runtime manifest by applying a `DeploymentRuntimeConfig` and referencing it in the `Provider` or `Function` object.

-Different than `ControllerConfig`, `DeploymentRuntimeConfig` embed the whole Kubernetes Deployment spec, which allows for more flexibility in configuring the runtime.
+Different from `ControllerConfig`, `DeploymentRuntimeConfig` embed the whole Kubernetes Deployment spec, which allows for more flexibility in configuring the runtime.
 Refer to the [design document](https://github.com/crossplane/crossplane/blob/2c5e7f07ba9e3d83d1c85169bbde685de8514ab8/design/one-pager-package-runtime-config.md) for more details.